createStore

 function handleFirstNameChange(event: Event) {

-personStore.getState().firstName = (event.target as any).value
+personStore.getState().person.firstName = (event.target as any).value

 }